 If you are being investigated by the police or have already been charged with a crime, please call us to see if you qualify for a consultation.

 In Virginia and many other states, self-defense is all about proportions.
 Your actions must be proportional to the assailant’s actions.
+A person “shall not, except in extreme cases, endanger human life or do great bodily harm.”
 The Virginia Court of Appeals has put it best when they said:

 “… the amount of force used to defend oneself must not be excessive and must be reasonable in relation to the perceived threat.”

 Stated simply, what we take away from this is this: you probably can’t just shoot someone for punching you in the face and call it self-defense under VA law.

 You must also be able to articulate to the court that the assailant acted in a threatening manner as to your safety or life.
 It is not enough to just say that you feared him; the details of the threat are of ultimate importance.
 For this reason, it is in your best interest to only make a statement to the police under an attorney’s advice and supervision.

 Under Virginia law, lone fear that a person intends to inflict serious bodily injury onto you, however well-grounded in your mind, will not warrant killing such person if the fear is unaccompanied by any overt act indicating such intention.

 “He was holding a gun in his right arm, pointing it at me, and I thought he was going to shoot me.”

 A Virginia Jury Will Decide If Your Use of Force in Self Defense Was Reasonable

 A Virginia jury will judge whether your use of force was proportional and reasonable, or excessive and unreasonable.
 Whether the danger was reasonably apparent to you is judged from your viewpoint at the time of the incident, but by a jury.
 This commonly results in judgment by means of Monday morning quaterback.